AmmonHepworth/MATH4610/hw1/quadratic/quadraticMan.md

 ## Output

 A pair of complex values containing both roots.
 If the roots do not have an imaginary component, it is left up to the user to extract just the real portion.
+If there is only a single root, the same value will be contained in both parts of the pair.

 ## Example